fbpx

 Instructions

-3. Place rolled-out pie crust on lined tray.
-Brush with egg white.
-Pile fruit in the center, leaving the sugary juices behind in the bowl.
+3. Roll out the pie crust.
+Arrange it on the prepared tray.
+Brush it with egg white.
+Pile up the fruit in the center, leaving the sugary juices behind in the bowl.
 Leave a 2-inch border around the edge.
-Fold sides of dough in over peaches leaving the center open.
-Edges will overlap into pleats.
-Preheat oven to 375°F. Chill galette in the freezer for 15 minutes (or in the fridge for 20 minutes).
+Fold the sides of the dough inward over peaches, leaving the center open.
+The edges will overlap into pleats.

 Notes